 The Rec.709 color space covers only about 35.9% of the visible color spectrum (CIE 1931).

-Consider that in the last 30+ years we have seen every film in HD (720p & 1080p) with a color reproduction that only reaches 35.9% of the colors our eyes can see.
+Keep in mind that for the last 30+ years, we have watched every film in HD (720p & 1080p) with color reproduction that reaches only 35.9% of the colors our eyes can see.

 DCI-P3 color space

-The DCI-P3 color space was established in the early 2000s by the Digital Cinema Initiatives (DCI), a consortium of major Hollywood studios, as a color space standard specifically for digital cinema projection systems and was released in 2007.
+DCI-P3 was defined in the early 2000s by the Digital Cinema Initiatives (DCI), a consortium of major Hollywood studios, as a color space standard specifically for digital cinema projection systems, and was published in 2007.

 The DCI-P3 color space covers only about 45.5% of the visible color spectrum (CIE 1931), which is about 10% more than the Rec.709 color space.